Werxzy/solitaire_suite.p64/EXAMPLE_READMEFIRST.md

 I labeled some things in `main_menu.lua` that you would might like to change with `EDIT THIS`.
 Due to how mods are added to the main cart, changes outside of the card_games and card_backs will not transfer over.
+The file pss_mod.pod is required to identify mod carts.
+Without it, the main cart doesn't accept the mod carts.

 While using `include` or `fetch` are fine, you will need to start the path with exactly `/game/` in order to fetch you're game's files.
 This is because your game will either be accessed while being stored in either `/appdata/...` or `/card_games/...`